FlyingRat/python/Doc/library/stdtypes.rst

    .. attribute:: shape

-      A tuple of integers the length of :attr:`ndim` giving the shape of the memory as an N-dimensional array.
+      A tuple of integers the length of :attr:`ndim` giving the shape of the memory as a N-dimensional array.

-      .. versionchanged:: 3.3
-         An empty tuple instead of None when ndim = 0.

    .. attribute:: strides

       A tuple of integers the length of :attr:`ndim` giving the size in bytes to access each element for each dimension of the array.

-      .. versionchanged:: 3.3
-         An empty tuple instead of None when ndim = 0.

    .. attribute:: suboffsets